lanl/benchmarks/doc/sphinx/6_umt/umt.rst

 Running
 =======

-* To run the included <problem name here> 3D test problem:
+* To run the included UMTSP1 or UMTSP2 3D test problem:

-* TODO - the run line should have been produced by the python script, refer to that.
 .. code-block:: bash
-  mpirun -n 1 test_driver -c 1 -G128 -A3 -P3 -i ./refined_mesh.mesh
+  mpirun -n 1 test_driver -c 1 -b # -i ./refined_mesh.mesh
 ..

+where b = 1 for UMTSP#1 or b = 2 for UMTSP#2.